 Then circus artists adopted it, and we've been using something that wasn't designed for us.
 Skin-on-skin-contact, and it's sweaty intricacies, are unquestionably different to skin-on-rock or skin-on-bar contact.

 And so that, is why I developed AcroGrip.
 Want to learn more about AcroGrip?
 Read the story.

 How Do I Use It?

-You apply a small, dime sized blob to your hands, rub it across your hands/wrist/feet/ankle/whatever needs to be gripped until you have a light coating, either blow on your hands or wave them around to help it dry, clap or brush off any excess and that’s it!
+You apply a small, dime sized blob to your hands, rub it across your hands/wrist/feet/ankle/whatever needs to be gripped until you have a light coating, don't rub it all the way in like a lotion, then either blow on your hands or wave them around to help it dry, clap or brush off any excess and that’s it!

 How Does It Work?

 Longer answer: Once applied to your hands, some of the ingredients in AcroGrip begin performing their own unique magic trick and disappear (our chemists say the proper term is ‘evaporate’ but what do they know?!), and what’s left behind is chalk.
 Just chalk.
 Lovely, dry, grip improving, life-altering, chalk.